Dutch Nul group: The Everyday and the Ordinary

 Even machine-made objects and materials proved ideal for taking the personality aspect out of the work.
 The choice was not linked to any deeper notion; the material is most of all ‘itself’ in all its ordinary beauty.
 This acceptance of reality implied that the contribution of the artist, aside from making the choice, was often reduced to a minimum.
 In 1960 Jan Henderikse signed Düsseldorf's Oberkassel Bridge in whitewash; three years later he made plans to sign a HEMA shop in Amsterdam, to turn it into the biggest ready-made assemblage ever.
 These are examples of radical adaptations of reality, like Armando’s 1964 installation of oil drums at the Gemeentemuseum Den Haag in The Hague.
 According to the Nul artist, there was little you could do to improve on a piece of isolated reality in its unadulterated form.
 ‘Everything was beautiful’, Armando said in 1975.
 ‘Everything was interesting.
 One big eye, that’s how I felt.’
 For Henk Peeters, the choice of synthetic products and plastic cut both ways.
 The material was free of visual signature, but it was also emphatically unpainterly and an expression of resistance against the academic establishment and the rules of the game.
 To undermine the retinal aspect of art, the precious and status-based object as a fetish for the eye, Peeters envisaged one more method: to bypass ‘seeing’ altogether and appeal to the sense of touch.
 Peeters's ‘tactilist’ works of cotton wool, feathers, hair pieces, nylon thread or fake fur are ‘objects of greater interest to senses other than the eye.’
 Jan Schoonhoven is the only one who never ‘annexed’ objects or ready-made materials.
 Schoonhoven saw his reliefs as ‘spiritual reality’, as a representation of forms out of reality and therefore, in a roundabout way, fitting within the Nul idiom.
 One exception to the rule was his wall of folded and stacked boxes in the Gemeentemuseum Den Haag in The Hague in 1964.
-If we take a signatureless use of industrially produced material as a requisite, this is Schoonhoven's only ‘pure’ Nul work – not to mention directly taken from reality, since Schoonhoven had spotted the stacked boxes in the attic of the Histor paint factory.
+If we take a signatureless use of industrially produced material as a requisite, this is Schoonhoven's only ‘pure’ Nul work – not to mention directly taken from reality, since Schoonhoven had spotted the stacked boxes in the attic of the Historic paint factory.